 Below are some pictures from our Mike Schaefer's trip to the latex plantation and factory in southern India.

 More than 20 years of experience has taught us that rubberized latex is safe and hypoallergenic for just about everyone.
 Latex is also naturally resistant to dust mites, mold, mildew, fungus, and bacteria.
 Including latex in your sleep system can be very beneficial to people with allergies.

 Our Dunlop latex has been tested and certified to be safe by independent testing laboratory, The eco-INSTITUT.
-Our latex is organically certified by the Global Organic Latex Standards (GOLS), which are the strictest organic standards in the world and is certified by the Control Union to guarantee no short cuts were taken from tree to mattress
+Our latex is produced in accordance to the Global Organic Latex Standards (GOLS), which are the strictest organic standards in the world and is certified by the Control Union to guarantee no short cuts were taken from tree to mattress

 Soaring Heart Natural Beds works exclusively with premium New Zealand organic wool.
 Our wool is a blend of certified organic wool from sheep raised on small farms (most under 100 animals).
 By blending wool fibers of various thicknesses our goal is to produce better, stronger, more durable sleep products.
 Plus, our exacting specifications require our wool buyers vet our ranchers to insure both their proper treatment of animals and compliance with the highest global organic standard because we firmly believe that happy sheep = happy sleep!